alfateam/orange-orm/README.md

 }
 ```
 __Deleting a row in an array__
 A common workflow involves retrieving multiple rows, followed by the need to delete a specific row from an array.
-This operation is straightforward to do with RDB, which allow for the updating, inserting, and deleting of multiple rows in a single transaction.
+This operation is straightforward to do with Orange, which allow for the updating, inserting, and deleting of multiple rows in a single transaction.
 To modify the array, simply add, update, or remove elements, and then invoke the saveChanges() method on the array to persist the changes.

 ```javascript
 import map from './map';